 Just like other substances of abuse, heroin is a synthetic substance that is derived from the opium poppy plant and is an opioid drug that is injected usually intravenously.
+People can also smoke or inhale a powder because it can cross all the barriers of blood and brain through any of these methods.

 The effects of heroin are numerous and can be listed as physical, and psychological, basically all leading to the detriment of the body due to its addictive nature.